mnussbaum/arch-ansible/pi-todo.md

 ### Todo

 * Need to test all changes against qemu and pi still
+  * Failing to boot in pi "unknown /dev/mapper/pi-sd-root"
 * Need to remove intel/grub/ssd assumptions from normal playbook
   * bootstrap-packages
   * boot.yml